tmtsoftware/esw-observing-simulation/monitor-ui/README.md

 # monitor-ui

-This project is a sample React web application.
+This project tracks events published by various subsystems during an observation and display on UI.

 ## Prerequisites Required for Running App